-Writing Skills 2 :Format for e-mail writing.
+Writing Skills 2: Format for e-mail writing.
 Format for Letter Writing.
 Some common errors.
 Creative Writing.
+Blog Writing

-Blog Writing both personal and professional growth, Aids to identify the origin of the weakness and take corrective measures, Aids to use one's strengths to identify and maximise both personal and professional opportunities, Identifying the external factors/change in the external environment that can pose threats, Tackling threats appropriately.
+SWOT: Identifying the individual's Strengths, Weakness, Opportunities and Threats by using SWOT Matrix, Difference between internal and external factors, Aids on utilizing strengths to maximum effect for both personal and professional growth, Aids to identify the origin of the weakness and take corrective measures, Aids to use one's strengths to identify and maximise both personal and professional opportunities, Identifying the external factors/change in the external environment that can pose threats, Tackling threats appropriately.